SecureSecrets-dev/bt-passwordsafe-api-csharp/README NuGet.md

 // Get a specific account by system ID and account name var specificAccount = await client.GetManagedAccounts("123", "admin");
+// This returns a list with a single account if found
 ```

 ### Retrieving Managed Systems